Narcissists are nasty, but they aren’t Sociopaths.

 Begrudging of others’ happiness.

-Think they’re fair & open-minded.
+Think they’re fair and open-minded.

 They’re jealous, but don’t think they are.

-Begrudge and make pokes at people or things that take attention away from them.
+Resent and make pokes at people or things that take attention away from them.

-Make backhanded insults and sharp put downs.
+Make backhanded insults and sharp put downs anywhere to or about anyone.

 They may or may not abuse family members or loved ones physically.